 Long mow intervals are only appropriate for non-turf grasses, like the wild grasses that grow in unlandscaped areas.

 The best lawn mower is a mower with a sharp blade that mulches clippings.

 A sharp mower blade reduces the amount of damage caused while mowing and can drastically reduce the stress on the lawn from mowing.
-At Top Choice, we sharpen our blades weekly, with high-quality steel blades This ensures a clean cut all week long.
-At home, you may not need to sharpen that often, but you should at least sharpen your mower blade every year.
+At Top Choice, we sharpen our high-quality steel blades weekly.
+This ensures a clean cut all week long.
+You may not need to sharpen that often at home, but you should at least sharpen your mower blade every year.
 If you do not sharpen your mower blade, you are beating your lawn to death with a fast-moving club.

 Mulching blades are practically magic.
 They take normal grass clippings, something considered a waste product, and turn them into fertilizer for your lawn.
 Grass clippings are high in nitrogen, but they can take time to break down.
 A sharp mulching blade shreds the grass clipping into ridiculously small particles that will quickly break down and add nutrients back to the lawn.
 Keep those nutrients in the lawn and mulch the grass clippings.

 Edging a lawn is simply trimming the horizontal grass growth at the edges of the lawn.
 This includes grass that grows along the edges of driveways or sidewalks where the edging is mostly to make the lawn look clean and sharp.
 It also includes edging around planting beds.